shivajiva101/eggwars/README.md

 ## What this is
 This mod is inspired by the Minecraft mod of the same name and has similar features.

 Each player's goal is to defend their egg and be the last person standing.
-If a player dies - either from being killed by another player or falling off - they will re-spawn whilst their egg is intact.
-If it is not intact, they experience match death and enter into spectator mode.
+If a player dies either from being killed by another player or falling off, they will re-spawn whilst their egg is intact, if it has been destroyed, they experience match death and enter into spectator mode.

 When there is one player left standing in a match, they are declared the winner.